beginning of content

 • Self-harm is when a person hurts themselves on purpose.

-• People who self-harm should be supported to seek help from a health care professional.
+• If you are a person who self-harms, you can seek help from a health care professional.

 What is self-harm?

-Self-harm is defined as the act of someone hurting themselves intentionally (on purpose).
+Self-harm is when someone hurts themselves intentionally (on purpose).

-Self-harm can cause more damage to your health and safety than you may have intended.
+Self-harm often causes more damage to your health and safety than you may have intended.

 What signs suggest someone may be self-harming?

 Self-harm may go unnoticed by others.
-Many people who self-harm do so in private and may not seek help.
+Many people who self-harm do so in private.
+They might harm areas of their body that they can cover.
+They may not ask for help.

 Self-harm may include behaviours such as: